panchomb/ie-exercise-3/modules/authorization/policy-exemption/README.md

 ### Parameter: `metadata`

 The policy exemption metadata.
 Metadata is an open ended object and is typically a collection of key-value pairs.
 - Required: No
 - Type: object
 - Default: `{}`

+### Parameter: `name`

+Specifies the name of the policy exemption.
+Maximum length is 64 characters for management group, subscription and resource group scopes.
+- Required: Yes
+- Type: string

+### Parameter: `policyAssignmentId`

+The resource ID of the policy assignment that is being exempted.
+- Required: Yes
+- Type: string

 ### Parameter: `policyDefinitionReferenceIds`

 The policy definition reference ID list when the associated policy assignment is an assignment of a policy set definition.
 - Required: No
 - Type: array
 - Default: `[]`